Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 For the first time in history, this will enable us to measure progress and allocate resources collectively towards the [[Critical Path]] / [[Critical Chain]].

-### The System Must Be Conceptually Universal and Eternal, and Fractally Implementable
+### The System Must Be Conceptually Universal and Eternal, and Fractally Localizable, Adaptable, and Implementable

-The [[New Human Operating System]] must also be conceptually universal and eternal, while also fractally localizable and implementable, so that it can be localized, adapted, and instantiated poly-centrically, across all [[Levels of Analysis]] both within our current planet, and beyond it.
+The [[New Human Operating System]] must also be conceptually universal and eternal, while also fractally localizable and implementable, so that it can be localized, adapted, and instantiated poly-centrically and interoperably, across all [[Levels of Analysis]] both within our current planet, and beyond it.

 - Individual
 - Family